 Breastfed babies tend to have a wider palate and willingness to try different foods, largely because they’ve been exposed to flavors through your breastmilk.
 In addition, you’re continuing to provide your child’s complete nutrition as they experiment with solid foods (or if they’re simply not interested in solids yet… no problem!)

 RELATED: Is homemade baby food safer than store bought?

 Plus, breastfeeding during this time of rapid development – new words, starting to stand, crawl, and maybe even walk – supports your baby’s rapidly growing brain and body.

 Breastfeeding for 12 months

 The American Academy of Pediatrics recommends that babies be breastfed for the at least the first 12 months of their life.

-Also, it’s a great way to feed your baby and offer nutrition when they’re sick.
+Breastfeeding has plenty of benefits in the short term too.
+One of my favorite things is that it’s a great way to feed your baby and offer nutrition when they’re sick.

 RELATED: Benefits of toddler breastfeeding

 As your baby grows older, your milk changes to meet their needs.
 Your breast milk’s fat and energy content increase as your baby grows.
 That means it’s one of the best things they can continue to have for their nutrition!